 Fr.
 Leo, Pastor

 If you are new to the area, recently changed parishes, or if you haven’t been to church in a while, we are glad you are here.
-To make the most of joining us, please register as a member.
+To make the most of joining us, please make an appointment to meet with myself or Fr.
+Jorge.
+If you have questions about Catholicism, the Rite of Christian Initiation of Adults/Children classes are for you.
+They begin in September.
+Contact Fr.
+Jorge.

-See some of our past accomplishments by reading the OLOL Annual Parish Report – Oct.
-17 2018 Final Report.
+See some of our past accomplishments by reading the 2019 OLOL Annual Parish Report – Rev.2 Final Draft

 For future Holiday and Holy Day Mass schedules, please see the events/parish calendar or call 315-536-7459.